 My Expat Network

-Once you have your internet connection set up, you can use a great service called MyExpatNetwork to connect to either UK (including the BBC), American, Australian or Canadian television.
-I use the UK service and pay just £5 per month for a UK IP address which enables me to access the BBC iPlayer online from Barcelona.
-The US service costs $5 per month.
+Once you have your internet connection set up, you can use a great service called MyExpatNetwork to connect to either UK, American, Australian or Canadian television.
+This allows you to watch TV on your computer or tablet.
+The UK service is £5 per month for a UK IP address and the US service costs $5 per month.
+Moreover, you can pay yearly to get a cheaper price.

 The IP is activated as and when you need it, so doesn’t run all the time.
-The application works on both PC and Mac, as well as tablets and mobiles – you have to pay for a subscription for each installation of the software – for each device.
+The application works on both PC and Mac, as well as tablets and mobiles.
+Using My Expat Network also encrypts your browser.

 Hide My Ass

-Hide My Ass is a service which lets you watch restricted TV channels from any country by giving you a local IP number for your internet connection.
-For example, you can watch the BBC iPlayer even when you’re not in the UK.
+Hide My Ass is another service which lets you watch country restricted TV channels.
+Again you get an IP number for your internet connection.
 It works across all devices, so you can use it on your mobile, iPad and laptop.

 The best thing about Hide My Ass is that they have one subscription which grants you access to all countries.
 They also encrypt your internet access so your browsing is secure and private.
 There are three payment methods: monthly, 6 monthly and 12 months.
 At the moment the cost for monthly payments is $11.52.